alexkasema/alx-higher_level_programming/0x0B-python-input_output/README.md

 A function that returns the JSON representation of an object (string).
 # 4-from_json_string.py
 A function that returns an object (Python data structure) represented by a JSON string.
+# 5-save_to_json_file.py
+A function that writes an Object to a text file, using a JSON representation.